fsr/haskell-lessons/README.md

 `Shakefile.hs` serves as a makefile for automating the build process.

 You may use the issue section to leave feedback on the course itself.

+See my ideas for future lessons in [this file](IDEAS.md).
+Anyone can submit new ides in issue #2.